 There’s a plethora of wild herbs, weeds, flowers, shrubs, trees and vines all safe to eat so long as you identify them properly and know what part of the plant is usable!

-Wild Edible of the Month is a new monthly publication that we are offering starting July 15 of this year.
-Each issue will be a comprehensive look at one specific wild edible (click here for more).
+Wild Edible of the Month is an online, affordable digital magazine.
+Each issue is a comprehensive look at one specific wild edible (click here for more).

 - Harvesting and preserving